Rate Limiting

 Rate Limit Overrides

-Override default rate limits for specific projects without code changes.
+Override default rate limits without code changes.
 Overrides are stored in Redis and checked atomically with rate limiting.
+Two levels are supported:

 Only works with ProjectRateLimiter